iWinston/typeorm-plus/docs/many-to-one-one-to-many-relations.md

     .getMany();
 ```

-With eager loading enabled on a relation you don't have to specify relation or join it - it will be loaded automatically ALWAYS.
+With eager loading enabled on a relation you don't have to specify relation or join it - it will ALWAYS be loaded automatically.